Hydrar/nedis_ac/README.md

+# Note: This is a fork of dslatford/electriq_ac that has been adapted to talk the nedis protocol which shares a lot of similaries

 # ESPhome component for Electriq 12000 BTU WiFi Smart AC

 This custom component for ESPhome replaces the Tuya firmware within the ESP8266 wifi module found inside [Electriq](https://www.electriq.co.uk) branded air conditioning units for integration into Home Assistant.
 Developed on the 12000 Smart model, others may also be supported.